ChiehAnChang/HR-System/README.md

 # HR-System
-##This is a copy of the CSC207 project
+## This is a copy of the CSC207 project
-##Credit by: Chieh-An Chang,
+## Credit by: Chieh-An(Andy) Chang,
+              Cathy Pei,
-           Cathy Pei, Lily Li,
+              Lily Li,
-           Yide Ma, Andy Chang,
+              Yide Ma,
               Luke Kuo,
               Kyle Chen